gojimmypi/gojimmypi.github.io/_posts/2021-09-04-wolfSSL-ESP32-project.md

 # the wolfssh include directory needs to be manually copied to the components/wolfssl

-As the Espressif IDE options is missing from [wolfssh ide](https://github.com/wolfSSL/wolfssh/tree/master/ide), files need to be manually copied:
+As the Espressif IDE options is missing from [wolfssh/ide/](https://github.com/wolfSSL/wolfssh/tree/master/ide), files need to be manually copied:

 ```bash